MariaTheDinkus/Wrenchable-Forge/README.md

-# Wrenchable
+# Wrenchable: Forge
 A lightweight, JiJ-able wrench library which aims to make wrenches compatible between mods.
+This version is for Forge.

 To include it in your project, add this to your build.gradle:
 ```groovy